Skip to Content

 • Step 7

-This version of the data lake client is available from the SAP Software Download Center and requires an S-user ID and only shows software that you have purchased.
+This version of the data lake client is available from the SAP Software Center and requires an S-user ID and only shows software that you have purchased.
 Additional details can be found at Software Downloads FAQ.
 Either client can be used to complete the steps shown in this tutorial group.
+Choose which client you would like to use and follow either step 6 or step 7.

 1. Open SAP for me and navigate to Support Packages & Patches | By Alphabetical Index (A-Z).